Yakub Beg of Yettishar: Death

 While contemporaneous Muslim writers usually explained Yakub Beg's death by poisoning, and the suicide theory was the accepted truth among the Qing generals of the time, modern historians, according to Kim Hodong, think that natural death (of a stroke) is the most plausible explanation.

 The exact date of Yakub's death is uncertain.
-Although Sayrami claimed that he died on April 28, 1877, modern historians think that this is impossible, as Przewalski met him on May 9.
-Chinese sources usually give May 22 as the date of his death, while Aleksey Kuropatkin thought it to be May 29.
-Late May, 1877 is therefore thought to be the most likely time period.
-Official sources from the US State Department and activists involved in the incident state that Yaqub's sons and grandson had their sentences commuted to life imprisonment with a fund provided for their support.
+Although Sayrami claimed that he died on 28 April 1877, modern historians think that this is impossible, as Nikolay Przhevalsky met him on 9 May.
+Chinese sources usually give 22 May as the date of his death, while Aleksey Kuropatkin thought it to be 29 May.
+Late May 1877 is therefore thought to be the most likely time.
+Official sources from the US State Department and activists involved in the incident state that Yakub's sons and grandson had their sentences commuted to life imprisonment with a fund provided for their support.